A Tunnel in the Sky

 The why of the killing is not hard to figure out.
 Whoever won the game would be the new Luck.
 For a time, Jude wonders if he might be the culprit, but clues lead him to suspect another.
 His first investigation takes him to Celestine Dorcet, a medium whose body Papa Legba had been riding at the game.
 In her shop he meets Renai (short for Rennaisance) Raines, Celestine's niece and assistant, just beginning to learn the ritual magics of her aunt's work.
 Shortly after his visit, he learns Renai has also been killed, in much the same manner as Dodge.
 Everywhere he goes across the city, Jude is confronted with the magical Red Door, the one he went through originally to get to the poker game.
 He goes through it several other times, each visit revealing another one of his cards, which are not from a typical pack of cards, but instead from a tarot deck.
 He has to follow the clues in the cards to discover the murderer, as well as his destiny.
 I could say a lot more about the plot, but I'll refrain because I don't want to spoil the magic.
 Jude does encounter Renai again, but I won't say how or why, nor will I attempt to explain Salvatore, a spirit guide that at times is in the body of a dog, at others a raven.
 It is not until very near the end that we learn that the invitation to the game had not been intended for Jude, but was delivered to him by a co-worker/trainee, Regal Sloan, on behalf of their boss, Mr. Mourning.
 If Jude wasn't supposed to be in the game, and since all the other participants kept telling him he had no chance to win, why did they also seem afraid that he might?
 Could it possibly have something to do with a mystery Jude might never solve, the identity of his father?

 All beliefs, religious, spiritual, magical, are culturally based.
 Camp does a great job bringing them together due to their similarities.
 Nearly every diety is echoed thoughout societies.
 Perhaps that means there is a germ of truth in all of them, but the exactness of that truth may be forever beyond man's understanding.
 The best we can do is to play the game, hoping the cards will be in our favor.
-The best you can do right now is to get this book, and enjoy the magic.
+The best you can do right now is to get this book, and enjoy the magic..

-I received an e-book ARC from Net Galley in exchange for an honest review.
-Later, Edelweiss gave their approval too.
+I received a digital review copy from Net Galley in exchange for an honest review.
 It's only been a year since I read City of Lost Fortunes (scroll up to read about that), but since I've read nearly a hundred other titles since then, some details of where we left off with a few of the characters was fuzzy.
 Right now I'm wishing I had re-read it before tackling Gather the Fortunes.
-I love both books and will be re-reading in the future, but for now I have too many others to get to, including other ARCs.
+I love both books and will be re-reading in the future, but for now I have too many others to get to, including other review copies.
 I debated whether to combine these reviews or give the second book its own page.
 Jude Dubuisson gets a few brief mentions, usually in a negative context, but he has just two very short appearances, once in Part 1, then not again until the epilogue.
 The main character is Rennaisance Raines, who had been killed early in the first book.
 I still won't give details of how and why she's still around, but will say she is now a psychopomp, a guide for newly deceased souls to the gates of the Underworld.
 As he did in the first book, Camp begins nearly every chapter with descriptions of various gods and demi-gods, and the many afterlife beliefs from different cultures.
 Souls are presented situations that most closely resemble their own belief system, although I'm not sure what would be experienced by those who have no specific belief.
 Renai is apprenticed to Salvatore, a more experienced psychopomp.
 Sometimes he's in the guise of a raven, sometimes a dog.
 Renai's job is to retrieve a soul's fortune, which is in the form of a gold coin.
 She then gives that to Salvatore, and he accompanies the soul on its final journey.

 Even though she's dead Renai inhabits the real world, but with special magics, including a "ghost word" which renders her invisible to mortals.
 Even when visible, people's gaze tends to veer away from her.
 One night at a bar she is approached by a man who is obviously some other kind of spirit.
 He hands her a slip of paper with the name Ramses St. Cyr on it.
 He wants her to look out for him and help him if possible.
 A couple of days later, she hears his name on the Deadline, a in-between stations radio broadcast she listens to each morning for her next assignment.
 She had not told Salvatore about the man who gave her Ramses' name, and she goes to the specified address without consulting him either, but he has a way of tracking her anyway.
 They witness a drive-by shooting, but none of the kids on the street were shot.
 They look toward a house that was in the line of fire, Ramses' home.
 Only he's not there, so it seems he was able to side-step his appointed death.
 Renai is determined to find him and reset the balance of what was supposed to be.
 It is only a few days until The Hallows, the magical time from Halloween until All Soul's Day, November 2, when tradition holds that the barriers between the real world and the underworld are down, and spirits can mingle with the living.
 She is separated from Salvatore, but meets another bird spirit named Cordelia, whom she assumes is another psychopomp.
 Together they search for Ramses, with little luck.
 Part 1 ends at midnight on Halloween.
 When the gates to the Underworld open, Salvatore comes running out to attack Cordelia, and Renai sees her spirit self walk out of the cemetary as well.